Oink70/Bootstrap/README.md

 # Bootstrap
 Script to automate the bootstrap creation for Verus, Verus Testnet and (near future) PBaaS chains.
 Likely usable for most BTC or Zcash descendant chains.

-This script is currently in use to produce the Verus bootstrap and is tested on Devuan BeoWulf, Debian Bullseye and Ubuntu Focal Fossa.
+This script is currently in use to produce the Verus bootstrap and is tested on Devuan BeoWulf, Debian Bullseye, Debian Bookworm  and Ubuntu Focal Fossa.
-Tested chains: VRSC, vrsctest, Dynamo, Quantum, Gravity.
+Tested chains: VRSC, vARRR, vrsctest.
-Tested daemon: Up till verus release v0.9.9-5
+Tested daemon: Up till verus release v1.2.2-5

 ## Description:
 This script creates bootstrap archives from the locally running chain in tar.gz and zip format.